 Mercury in tuna

-Tuna, the most consumed fish in Europe, is also one of the fish species most contaminated with mercury.
-Mercury is a powerful neurotoxin classified by the World Health Organization (WHO) as one of the ten most concerning chemicals for health, alongside asbestos and lead.
+All tuna is contaminated with mercury, a powerful neurotoxin classified by the World Health Organization (WHO) as one of the ten chemicals of greatest concern to health, alongside asbestos and lead.
+However, the standards governing mercury levels in tuna have been tailored to allow the sale of contaminated tuna to continue.

 Once ingested, mercury (and especially methylmercury, the form encountered in fish) is difficult to remove from the body and regular consumption of this toxin, even in low doses, can have harmful long-term effects on human health.
 Many studies have documented the damages caused by methylmercury not only to the neurological, cognitive and motor systems of fetuses, but also to the neuromotor, cardiovascular, immune, renal and reproductive systems of children and adults exposed to low levels.

-Established in 1993 by the European commission, the maximum limits thresholds for mercury in fish were fixed so as not to hinder the fish market, without consideration for health.
-This is the result of intense lobbying efforts from the industry, well-aware that its products are contaminated with mercury.
+Established in 1993 by the European commission, the maximum limits thresholds for mercury in fish were fixed so as not to hinder the fish market, without any consideration for public health.
+This is the result of intense lobbying efforts from the fishing industry, who were well aware of the mercury contamination of their products.
 As early as 1985, tuna industry representatives infiltrated international and European institutions to influence the adoption of sanitary regulations and protect their economic activities.

-As a result, the EU set the tuna thresholds at more than three times higher than those for some other species like cod or herring, despite there being no valid health justification
+As a result, the EU set the tuna thresholds at more than three times higher than those for other fish species such as cod or herring, despite there being no valid health justification for a differentiated limit.

 Today, these absurd regulations are still in effect, and the doubt-manufacturing strategy implemented by the tuna industry continues, creating a smokescreen around the contamination of tuna with mercury.